Deuteronomy

 #3 Triennial Tithe (Deuteronomy 26:12)

-Some people think that this tithe is a separate tithe while others believe it is part of the second.
-The reason for the later is that the purpose of the tithe is very similar.
+Some people think that this tithe is a separate tithe, while others believe it is part of the second.
+The reason for the latter is that the purpose of the tithe is very similar.

 "When you have finished paying all the tithe of your increase in the third year, the year of tithing, then you shall give it to the Levite, to the stranger, to the orphan and to the widow, that they may eat in your towns, and be satisfied" (Deuteronomy 26:12).